celaoforever/SHEsisPlus/README.md

 SHEsisPlus
 ======
 ##Introduction
 SHEsisPlus is a open source software package for analysis of genetic association, Hardy-weinberg equilibrium, linkage disequilibrium and haplotype construction at multiallelic polymorphism loci, compatible for both diploid and polyploid species.
-The web-based version can be accessed via [SHEsisPlus](http://shesisplus.bio-x.cn/).
+The web-based version can be accessed via [SHEsisPlus web version](http://shesisplus.bio-x.cn/).

 ##What's new
 Compared to previous version of [SHEsis](http://analysis.bio-x.cn/myAnalysis.php), SHEsisPlus is compatitable for haploid, diploid and polyploid species.
 It can not only analyze case/control data, but also quantitative trait data.
 It provides various ways of P value adjustments, including Holm step-down, Sidak single-step, Sidak step-down, FDR and permutation tests.
 All these can be can be performed via the webui.